Frequently Asked Questions

 Along with a completed application, you should include:

 - A copy of a passport for you and your dependents, if you bring any

-- Original, official transcripts from all secondary schools and English translations
+- Original, official transcripts from all secondary schools and college (if attended), and English translations

 - A certified bank statement

 Upload all application materials here.